-Slangwise tip: Learn the tone more than the word, Canadian slang often aims for polite friendliness, so soften bold statements with a smile (or an “eh?”).
+Slangwise tip: learn the tone more than the word, since Canadian slang often signals friendly softness, so soften bold statements with a smile or an eh.

 1. Eh?